Fast and Easy Extension Activities for Tut’s Mummy: Lost and Found by Judy Donnelly from Sonlight’s HBL B

 Let’s add in even more Egyptian activities and projects to keep that love of learning alive!

 Video about a day in the life of King Tut.
 It’s only 3 minutes long, but if you don’t want to spoil the end of the book, you can stop around the 1:07 mark when it says, “How do we know?”
-You can watch that part again later on if you’d like to save it.
+You can watch that part again later if you want to save it.

 How to Play Senet (a little more advanced/complex than the Royal Game of Ur, but similar concepts).